 You must be a dues-paid club member to receive a reimbursement.

-The Explorer's Club issues reimbursements for the following types of expenses:
+The Explorer's Club issues reimbursements for the following types of expenses.
+Training expenses cannot be combined with transportation and activity fee reimbursements.

 Transportation - Gas and tolls, but NOT rental cars.
 Receipts are required for both and you are expected to fill the tank before and after the trip.
 We will not reimburse based on mileage alone.
 All members (students and non-students) are eligible for transportation reimbursement.